azpeteryang/azpeteryang.github.io/_pages/cv.md

 * Psychological Regulation System Based on VR
   * Completed a decision tree in analysis process, achieved automatic selection of different videos according to users’ respective psychological conditions.
+  * Used Arduino to develop a method to send data collected from brainwave and skin conductor sensors.
   * Realized ability to store and retrieve data in self-built Alibaba Cloud database, presented users’ physiological data via curve graph in real time.
-  * Developed a method using Arduino to send data collected from brainwave and skin conductor sensors.